How to Join

 CHEM 715 – “Issues at the Chemistry/Biology Interface”: CBI meets Mondays from 4-6 pm as part of the formal chemical biology course associated with the program – CHEM 715.
-In the Fall semester, the students (excluding first year students) lead discussions on topics related to chemical biology, as well as to dissect two journal articles related to the topic, and in the Spring semester, they give a research update on their dissertation project.
-After the talks, the group meets for an additional 45 minutes to eat dinner and discuss topics of interest relevant to the program.
-As part of CHEM 715, the students also invite 2-4 notable outside speakers to visit and give a talk.
-During those visits, only CBI students meet with the visitor, however all faculty and students are invited to attend the talk.
+In the Fall semester, the trainees (excluding probationary trainees) lead discussions on topics related to chemical biology as well as dissect two journal articles related to the topic; in the Spring semester, trainees present a polished research update on their dissertation projects.
+After the talks, the group meets for an additional 45 minutes to eat dinner and to discuss topics of interest relevant to issues at the CBI and to graduate student life.
+As part of CHEM 715, the trainees also invite 2-4 notable outside speakers to visit the program, to meet with trainees, to give a talk, and to network.
+During those visits, only CBI trainees meet with the visitor; however, all faculty and students are invited to attend the talk.

 How to apply: Choose the following link below, depending on your scenario: